Hawaii Route 200: Saddle Road

 West and northwest of these turnoffs, the 6.5 mi segment of Route 200 from milepost 28 to 35 was dedicated and opened to traffic on May 29, 2007, with Senator Daniel K. Inouye as the keynote speaker and other local dignitaries.
-The new segment is quite a contrast to the roadway near the Pōhakuloa Training Area.
-The old section of roadway included some of the more dangerous features of the old Saddle Road: a sharp curve, blind corner and one way bridge near the entrance to Mauna Kea State Recreation Area that was one of the worst on the roadway.
-In contrast, the new section was constructed to full federal highway standards, with wide shoulders, rumble strips, good signage and emergency phones at regular intervals.
+The new section was constructed to full federal highway standards, with wide shoulders, rumble strips, good signage and emergency phones at regular intervals.

 From milepost 35 to 44 the road passes the main gates of Pōhakuloa Training Area and Bradshaw Army Airfield before continuing across the military reservation.
 Military vehicles – including armored personnel carriers – occasionally cross or occupy the roadway.
 Artillery exercises, including live fire, are not uncommon. with batteries set up along the roadway firing towards Mauna Loa.
 This section of the road was repaved in the summer of 2008, greatly improving the conditions.

 On August 18, 2009, the completely rebuilt section, from milepost 35 to 42, opened to public travel.
 The realignment relocated the highway north to the Mauna Kea side of the Army base and Bradshaw Army Airfield.

 A new section starting near mile marker 42 that bypasses Waikiʻi and connects to Māmalahoa Highway near mile marker 14, 19°50′39″N 155°44′53″W opened September 7, 2013.
 At this time, the highway was officially renamed the Daniel K. Inouye Highway in honor of the late senator from Hawaii.

 This new section avoids the old route, where from milepost 44, near Kilohana, to the Māmalahoa Highway the road retained its original character, a narrow ribbon of poorly maintained pavement with crumbling edges.
 On the old section, there are several one-lane bridges, blind curves and hills.
 It is common for drivers to negotiate the center of the road to avoid the rough shoulders, moving back into the lane only when necessary to pass traffic proceeding in the opposite direction.
 The route is quite scenic with views of the coastline, the Hualālai and Kohala volcanoes, winding its way across Parker Ranch and through the development of Waikiʻi.